 Packers sold their produce with colorful, attractive and racially offensive labels in order to generate more business at the local market.
 In the late 1950’s, crates were replaced by pre-printed boxes so crate labels were no longer used.
 The leftover labels were gathered up by collectors, dealers and old orchard owners.

-I collect crate labels from the pre-civil rights era.
-While these labels are racist and offensive, I appreciate them for their artwork.
-I also believe that they are important historical artifacts to preserve as a reminder that this type of product labeling should never be tolerated again.
+We collect crate labels from the pre-civil rights era.
+While these labels are racist and offensive, we appreciate them for their artwork.
+We also believe that they are important historical artifacts to preserve as a reminder that this type of product labeling should never be tolerated again.